ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 In order to register and generate a license for this project, you'll need to take the following steps:

 1. Open [ThinkGeo's Registration Website](https://helpdesk.thinkgeo.com/register), where you can create an account to begin a 30-day free evaluation.
 2. From there, you can download and install the Product Center and manage licenses for ThinkGeo products.
-For more information, please refer to the [ThinkGeo Product Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).

 <img src="./assets/Create_ThinkGeo_Account.png"  width="840" height="580">